 You will see many jobs advertised, but realize that part-time jobs are the same as full-time positions.
 The majority of jobs are never listed.
 Most jobs are filled through employee referral, and you will find out about them by networking.

 If you work for a smaller employer, you are a lot less likely to be offered benefits for part-time work.

 If your small employer doesn’t offer health benefits, you can still propose that your employer form a group for insurance purposes and offer the option to purchase medical and dental benefits through the group.
 This will allow you to save on the high cost of individual insurance, protect you from being excluded from insurance because of pre-existing conditions, and likely be more thorough coverage than you would receive on your own.

 Be careful.
-Do your due diligence and confirm that health insurance is available before accepting a job.
+Do your "due diligence" and confirm that health insurance and other benefits are available before accepting a job.
 The result?
 A wonderful gift of more time for exploration will be yours as you transition into the next stage of your life.

 Phyllis Mufson is a career / business consultant and a certified life coach with over 25 years of experience.
 She has helped hundreds of clients successfully navigate career transitions.
 You can learn more about Phyllis and her practice at PhyllisMufson and follow Phyllis on Twitter @PhyllisMufson.